Society has evolved drastically over the past few decades, and we continue to level the playing field daily in terms of race and gender.

 Rosenfeld has been placed 6th on the Wall Street Journal’s “50 Women to Watch” list and 10th on Forbes’ “Most Powerful Women” list.

 Rosenfeld earns nearly $20 million per year, and she has a fairly optimistic outlook on the possibility of failure.
-Rosenfeld states: “The best way to handle losing is to make sure you learn something from it so that you have higher odds of winning next time.”
+Rosenfeld states: “The best way to handle losing is to make sure you learn something from it to have higher odds of winning next time.”

 2. Ursula M. Burns

 Burns has led an inspirational, rags-to-riches tale.
 Her parents were Panamanian immigrants, and a single mother raised her in a New York City housing project.
-She went on to become the Chairman and CEO of Xerox from July 2009 to December 2016.
+She became the Chairman and CEO of Xerox from July 2009 to December 2016.

 3. Cynthia Carroll

-Carroll was the first CEO of Anglo American PLC — a British mining company and leading platinum producer.
-Carroll was one of the most influential women in the industry before she stepped down from her position as Chief Executive in 2012.
+Carroll was the first CEO of Anglo American PLC, a British mining company and leading platinum producer.
+She was one of the most influential women in the industry before she stepped down in 2012.

-Carroll was a woman in a notoriously male-dominated industry and, as such, faced a number of hurdles but went on to achieve a great deal regardless.
+Carroll was a woman in a notoriously male-dominated industry and, as such, faced several hurdles but went on to achieve a great deal regardless.
 Carroll introduced a value-based management methodology to Anglo, which helped to tidy up the ‘bureaucratic sprawl’ she inherited.

 She also improved relations with the South African government.
 By pushing to improve safety, In 2007, she closed two platinum shafts in the area based on the number of fatalities reported.
 The shafts remained closed until adequate safety training was delivered.

-Despite this, Carroll was still subject to unwarranted and vicious attacks from former deputy chairman Graham Boustred, who stated in a 2009 interview that it was difficult to find effective CEOs due to the fact that “most women are sexually frustrated.”
+Despite this, Carroll was still subject to unwarranted and vicious attacks from former deputy chairman Graham Boustred, who stated in a 2009 interview that it was difficult to find effective CEOs since “most women are sexually frustrated.”
 Thankfully, Carroll never let such bigotry get in the way of a remarkable career.

 4. Indra Nooyi